 - Clean up hard drive.
-You can either do this manually or rely on a program called CleanMyPC to save time.
+You can either do this manually or rely on CleanMyPC to save time.
 Either way, you should start with those folders where large, duplicated items exist, transfer or remove them.
 Also, don't forget to uninstall those programs you don’t usually use as they could take quite some disk space.

 - Upgrade hardware.
 If you prefer a cheaper way, add more RAM; If you can afford an SSD, go ahead and order one from Amazon or Crucial.com, the investment will boost your Toshiba laptop and take the performance to a new level.
 However, a decent SSD can cost you a couple of hundred bucks.